Ireland Travel Tips – Here’s what you need to know

 Many of the pubs did not have a kid’s menu but most would make something for the little ones.
 Our boys loved the chicken goujons (Ireland’s version of a chicken finger, only much better).

 We found the menus in Ireland very diet friendly.
 Most menus would have little graphics that described what items were in each dish (wheat, seafood, diary, nuts, egg, etc.).
-We still confirmed with the servers prior to ordering, but it was so nice to have this information readily available.
+We still confirmed with our servers prior to ordering, but it was so nice to have this information readily available.

 Why doesn’t Canada follow this practice?